 The modifications result in the part of the premises consisting of the office, consulting room, operating theatre and car park no longer being residential premises to be used predominantly for residential accommodation.
 Objectively, part of the premises is still designed predominantly for residential accommodation, comprising bedrooms (including the bedroom used for storage), a bathroom, kitchen, living room, lounge room and gardens.

 If Shannon later sells or leases the premises, she will need to apportion the value of the supply between the taxable and input taxed parts of the supply.

 Rebecca is a solicitor.
 She lives in a terrace house that is not new residential premises and decides to convert a room at the front of the house into an office for her practice.
-Rebecca arranges the installation of an electricity point and telephone line for the place in the room where she intends to set-up a printer and facsimile machine.
-She fits the room out with book shelves, filing cabinets, desk, office chairs, a table for the printer and facsimile machine, and suitable floor coverings.
+Rebecca arranges the installation of an electricity point and telephone line for the place in the room where she intends to set up a printer and facsimile machine.
+She fits the room out with bookshelves, filing cabinets, a desk, office chairs, a table for the printer and facsimile machine, and suitable floor coverings.
 She also has an advertising sign placed outside the front door of her house.
 Rebecca does not modify any of the other rooms in the house.

 The ruling states these changes are not sufficient to modify the physical characteristics of the terrace house into premises other than residential premises to be used predominantly for residential accommodation.
 If Rebecca sells or leases the premises she will be making a wholly input taxed supply.